linorobot/linorobot2_hardware/README.md

 - **WHEEL_DIAMETER** - Diameter of the wheels in meters.

 - **LR_WHEELS_DISTANCE** - The distance between the center of left and right wheels in meters.

-- **FR_WHEELS_DISTANCE** - The distance between the center of front and rear wheels in meters.
-This only applies to 4wd and mecanum robots.
-Just use the default value if you're using a 2wd robot.

 - **PWM_BITS** - Number of bits in generating the PWM signal.
 You can leave this value as is unless you have a very special use-case.